JoshuaWise/vapr-compress/README.md

 ### options.anyStatus = *false*

 The default behavior is to skip responses that have a status code of `300` or higher.
-If this option is set to `true`, however, responses of any status code will be eligible for compression.
+If `anyStatus` is `true`, however, responses of any status code will be eligible for compression.

 ```js
 route.use(compress({ anyStatus: true }));